2001 Why is it that when in London Town checking out a wealth of medieval history

 that matters in hand may be inoperable.|

 But it hasnt always been like this.
-Sure, it was yet again those resourceful victorian ideologists that gave London its drains and sewer systems, as well as a cavalcade of public dispensing units that would facilitate ones personal offload in the most satisfying of experiences.
-These multiple convenient convenience strategically frameworked London with its most delicate of emergency services, with a clean compiment of equipment, and the secure presence of a resident attendant.
+Sure, it was yet again those resourceful victorian ideologists that gave London its drains and sewer systems, as well as a cavalcade of public dispensing units that would facilitate ones personal offload in the most well satisfying of great experiences.
+These multiple multi magnifique contradicting contrasting convenient convenience strategically frameworked London with its most delicate of emergency services, with a clean compiment of equipment, and the secure presence of a resident attendant.
 It was worth every ounce of the penny well spent.
 Yes indeed, it was a very dignified affair, usually conducted underground, amongst polished brass and tiles, and the smell of hydrochloric.
 Then one would ascend to street level, renewed, with a spring in the step, ready for anything.

 Nowadays, most of the great Public Lavatories of London have been closed.
 With no real replacement.
 Its awful.
 The only places one can sneak into are mostly cess pits of manure.
 Its all a trait of trendy animalism, no doubt.
 Recent excuses for rest rooms include the 'Superloo': An automated free standing toilet usually situated in crowded areas, Or the Urinal: A sort of Parisian vagrancy act of fouling the footpath.
 Neither efforts belong in civilisation, and are an insult to the people.
 Especially the Superloo, a death trap amongst bathrooms, these robotic fiends have an electronic door that may open onto the public gaze mid-flow; or even worse might trap you forever; but the killer option must be its timed cleaning programme, which has the capacity to bleach blast the trapped occupant in error.
 These instruments of torture should be should be confined to the dungeon where they belong